istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 ## Overview

-This is meant to provide operational guidance on how to configure monitoring of Istio meshes comprised of two or more individual Kubernetes clusters.
+This guide is meant to provide operational guidance on how to configure monitoring of Istio meshes comprised of two or more individual Kubernetes clusters.
 It is not meant to establish the *only* possible path forward, but rather to demonstrate a workable approach to multicluster telemetry with Prometheus.